cloudflare/cloudflare-docs/content/logs/_index.md

 {{<feature header="Logpull" href="/logs/logpull/">}}

-See logs of HTTP requests with Logpull.
+View logs of HTTP requests with Logpull.
+The data from Logpull and Logpush is exactly the same.

 {{</feature>}}

-Note, the data from Logpull and Logpush is exactly the same.
+{{<feature header="Instant Logs" href="/logs/instant-logs/">}}

+View HTTP request logs instantly in the Cloudflare dashboard or the CLI.

+{{</feature>}}

 ---